Cycle Logo

 Top 5 Observability Tools DevOps Teams Should Know

 Observability and monitoring are the cornerstone of resilient, high-performing applications.
-Nearly every IT or software engineering leader we come into contact with emphasizes the importance of the ability to understand and diagnose what is going on with their applications at all times.
-Having clear and concise visibility into your applications is no longer optional.
+Nearly every IT or software engineering leader we meet emphasizes the importance of understanding and diagnosing what's happening with their applications at all times.
+Clear and concise visibility into your applications is no longer optional.

-Our DevOps platform, Cycle, comes baked in with some application and infrastructure-level observability to meet the needs of most applications that are deployed within the Cycle environment.
-While we're fully committed to a future where Cycle is the full stack for observability and monitoring, some teams like to bring their own tools.
-Regardless, we make it easy to integrate with your preferred vendor.
-As a Kubernetes alternative, most users come to Cycle from K8s with their monitoring suite built out, which we then can integrate easily into Cycle.
+Our DevOps platform, Cycle , comes baked with application and infrastructure-level observability to meet most needs.
+While we're committed to making Cycle a full observability and monitoring stack, some teams prefer to bring their own tools.
+As a Kubernetes alternative, many users arrive with an existing monitoring suite, which we integrate easily.

 What is Observability and Monitoring?

-Monitoring is the process of collecting, aggregating and analyzing the above observability information.
-Monitoring can be useful to detect when something breaks rather than why, like observability.
+Monitoring is the process of collecting, aggregating, and analyzing that observability data.
+Monitoring helps you detect when something breaks; observability helps you understand why.

 1. Prometheus + Grafana